AntiElitz/SRC-Factorio-Rules/base_game/Any% Botless.md

 - Only 1 player is allowed
 - Any map generator settings are allowed
 - Using a set map seed is allowed
-- Importing blueprints is not allowed (Blueprints created during the run are allowed)
-- Construction bots and logistics bots may not be used
+- Importing blueprints is not allowed, but blueprints created during the run are allowed- Construction bots and logistics bots may not be used

 ---